 What typestyle (fonts) to use.

-Do not use any of the following fonts (anywhere): Comic Sans or Papyrus.
-These fonts are only acceptable if you are writing a humor book, or intentionally attempting to create a design that publishing professionals will laugh at.
+This font is only acceptable if you are writing a humorous book, or intentionally attempting to create a design that publishing professionals will laugh at.

 Where to put your Title and Authors name; Top, middle, bottom, vertical, horizontal?